-The project will enable direct flights to more destinations across Australia, Asia and the Western Pacific, enhancing national and global connections.
-It will generate jobs and economic growth, boost tourism, help export businesses and secure air access to the Sunshine Coast for generations to come.
+The new runway will allow direct flights to more destinations across Australia, Asia and the Western Pacific, enhancing national and global connections.
+It will also generate jobs and economic growth, boost tourism, help export businesses and secure air access to the Sunshine Coast for generations to come.